awslabs/dotnet-nativeaot-labs/README.md

 ### Faster Cold Starts

 In our experience, the biggest benefit of compiling directly to a native binary is speeding up the cold start time of an application.
+We've seen average reduction in cold start times from 20% up to 70% depending on the code.
 When a IL compiled application runs in the CLR, it needs time to compile Just-In-Time.
 When run natively there is no JITing.
 In a serverless function like Lambda, cold start times become much more important since the function can often be spinning up and down.

 ## How can I try it?